-You will be asked separately about undergoing the neuro tests and the collection, testing, and storage of your CSF.
+You will be asked separately about taking neuro tests and about the collection, testing, and storage of your CSF.
 You do not have to decide about this at the same time that you decide whether you want to join A5321.
-You will be able to remain in A5321 no matter what your decision about the neuro tests and spinal tap is.
+You will be able to remain in A5321 no matter what your decision about the neuro tests and spinal tap.

 If you agree to have neuro tests and a spinal tap, you will have up to two extra study visits.
 At some point up to 4 weeks before the spinal tap, you will be asked questions about medications that you are taking and some blood will be collected for safety tests and to see if you might have syphilis, a sexually transmitted disease.
-Around the time you have the spinal tap (at the same visit or at a different visit), you will have the neuro tests: you will be asked to do some simple tests to measure your coordination, response time and memory.
-You will also be asked to answer some questions about daily activities that you can do by yourself or that you might need help with.
 You will be given the results of the blood tests when they are available.
 If you test positive for syphilis, you will be referred to your provider for appropriate evaluation and therapy.
 You may be able to have the spinal tap after you complete any required therapy; the study staff will tell you when you may be eligible again for the spinal tap.